Madina MP calls for peaceful election

 Source: GNA

-Member of Parliament for Madina, Alhaji Boniface Abubakar Saddique has called on politicians to be tolerant with opposing views to ensure peace prevails before, during and after the elections.
+Alhaji Boniface Abubakar Saddique, the Member of Parliament for Madina, has called on politicians to be tolerant with opposing views to ensure peace prevails before, during and after the elections.

 At a meeting with the Patriotic Ambassadors, a wing of the New Patriotic Party (NPP) at Madina, he urged the electorate to vote massively for the Party to enable it to continue with the developmental projects.